CartoDB/carto-selfhosted-helm/customizations/README.md

       port: "5432"
     ```
     > Note: One kubernetes secret is going to be created automatically during the installation process with the `externalDatabase.password` and `externalDatabase.adminPassword` that you set in previous lines.

-    > Note: `externalDatabase.user` and `externalDatabase.database` inside the Postgres instance are going to be created automatically during the installation process, they do not need to be pre-created.

 > Note: In case you're using an Azure Postgres as an external database you should add two additional parameters to the `externalDatabase` block
 - `internalUser`: it's the same as `user` but without the `@database-name` prefix required to connect to Azure Postgres